 People and Cat Roundworms

 The larvae of Toxocara cati roundworms can infect people, as well as cats.
 This happens when eggs are ingested.
 It is most common in children who may not practice the best hygiene and may pick up eggs on their hands when playing in the yard, for example.
-Good hygiene is important, clearly, in terms of hand washing practices and keeping cats out of areas where kids play, such as sandboxes, and keeping pet waste picked up.
+Good hygiene is important; children should wash their hands regularly, and cats should be kept out of areas where children play.
+Sandboxes, not surprisingly, pose a particular challenge.
+It's also important to keep pet waste picked up.

 The larvae don't develop into adult roundworms in people, but the larvae migrating through the tissues can cause inflammation, especially in young children.
-Most cases are not serious, but in serious cases, organ damage is possible, as result of the migrating larvae (e.g., liver, lung, brain), and sometimes the larvae can reach the eyes, leading to visual disturbances and possibly blindness.
+Most cases are not serious, but in serious cases organ damage is possible, as result of the migrating larvae (e.g., liver, lung, brain), and sometimes the larvae can reach the eyes, leading to visual disturbances and even blindness.

 Migration of roundworm larvae through human tissues is called "visceral larva migrans," while migration to the eyes is called "ocular larva migrans."
 Proper prevention of a roundworm infection is important to prevent these human health problems.